 In this study, we replicated the findings of Partyka et al. (2019) and reported differences between tinnitus and control groups regarding the decoding accuracy in the pre-stimulus interval.
 Using a late training time interval (470-570 ms), the neural prediction score was significantly higher in the tinnitus group in the pre-stimulus time-window of interest, and especially pronounced ~400 ms prior to stimulus onset.
 As the classifier was trained on the random sequence, it is important to show that groups do not generally differ in terms of decoding accuracy of carrier frequency information.
-Overall, decoding accuracies for the random sequence in the current sample coarsely followed a similar pattern as the results of Partyka et al. (2019), namely a peak in decoding accuracy briefly after stimulus presentation, followed by a second peak at around 400 ms. Source analyses revealed auditory activations in both hemispheres for these two timeframes, in a comparable manner to Partyka et al. (2019).
+Source analyses revealed auditory activations in both hemispheres for these two timeframes, in a comparable manner to Partyka et al. (2019).
 Importantly, replicating the previous study, we showed that decoding accuracy did not differ between groups, and can even be seen to be statistically equivalent.
 This means that any group difference in terms of neural prediction scores needs to be attributed to altered processing of the regularity of the sound sequence.

 However, as groups can differ with respect to many aspects, this does not mean that the effect reported by Partyka et al. (2019) and the current study is specific to the perception of the phantom sound.
 One possibility is that tinnitus goes along with some distress, which could be the actual cause for the pre-stimulus effect.
 In this case, we would expect a correlation of this effect with tinnitus related distress.
 However, corroborating the pattern in Partyka et al. (2019), the correlation was not significant.
 Thus, distress is not a potent candidate in explaining the reported effect.